 Meeting customers’ needs and expectations include doubling down on digital communication.
 Offering video conferencing and chat as communication tools can lead FinServ organizations into a new, customer-centric era.

 Efficient internal collaboration in the era of hybrid work relies on the diversity of communication channels.

-Digital channels such as video conferencing and instant messaging provide an efficient way to get in touch with colleagues working apart.
-However, the communication needs to be extremely secure to comply with the highest data privacy and protection standards in the industry.
+Digital channels such as video conferencing and instant messaging are efficient ways to contact colleagues working apart.
+However, the communication needs to be extremely secure to comply with the industry's highest data privacy and protection standards.